226 FW 2, Absence and Leave

 (a) Include all of the required documentation described in paragraph 3.b. of Personnel Bulletin No. 05-05, and

 (b) State the amount of credit the requester wants the eligible employee to receive in number of years and months.

 (2) The selecting official sends the memorandum for approval through appropriate channels to the approving official (see section 2.22C below).

 (3) After signature, the approving official or designee sends the request to the servicing human resources office for review to ensure its compliance with regulations and policy and to enter the information into the Federal Personnel and Payroll System.
 (Human resources offices may be audited to ensure regulatory compliance and appropriate documentation for each case in which such credit is granted.)

 C. Who Approves the Credit: Service Regional Directors, Assistant Directors, or the Chief, Office of Law Enforcement are authorized to approve requests for granting service credit for annual leave.
 This authority may not be further delegated.

 D. When the Service May Start Applying Credit:

 (1) This amendment applies only to employees we appoint or reappoint after the Director approves the amendment.

 (2) Former Federal employees who we are appointing or reappointing may receive credit for qualifying experience on the date of their initial appointments or reappointments following a break of at least 90-calendar days from the date of the last period of civilian Federal employment.

 For information on the content of this chapter, contact the Division of Human Resources.
-For information about this Website, contact Krista Bibb in the Division of Policy and Directives Management.
+For information about this Website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.